 OBC Variable file name Index Start end

-West T,S obcwest_TS.nc ib+1 jb +1 je-1
+West T,S obcwest_TS.nc ib+1 jb+1 je-1

-U obcwest_U.nc ib +1 jb +1 je-1
+U obcwest_U.nc ib+1 jb+1 je-1

-V obcwest_V.nc ib +1 jb +1 je-1
+V obcwest_V.nc ib +1 jb+1 je-1

 East T,S obceast_TS.nc ie-1 jb +1 je-1

-U obceast_U.nc ie-2 jb +1 je-1
+U obceast_U.nc ie-2 jb+1 je-1

-V obceast_V.nc ie-1 jb +1 je-1
+V obceast_V.nc ie-1 jb+1 je-1

 South T,S obcsouth_TS.nc jb +1 ib +1 ie-1

 U obcsouth_U.nc jb +1 ib+1 ie-1

-V obcsouth_V.nc jb +1 ib +1 ie-1
+V obcsouth_V.nc jb +1 ib+1 ie-1

 North T,S obcnorth_TS.nc je-1 ib +1 ie-1

-U obcnorth_U.nc je -1 ib +1 ie-1
+U obcnorth_U.nc je -1 ib+1 ie-1

-V obcnorth_V.nc je-2 ib +1 ie-1
+V obcnorth_V.nc je-2 ib+1 ie-1

-TABLE 8.2 - Requirements for creating open boundary files from a global configuration, appropriate for the subdomain of indices ib : ie, jb : je.
+TAB.
+8.2 - Requirements for creating open boundary files from a global configuration, appropriate for the subdomain of indices ib : ie, jb : je.
 "Index" designates the i or j index along which the u of v boundary point is situated in the global configuration, starting and ending with the j or i indices indicated.
 For example, to generate file obcnorth_V.nc, use the command ncks -F - dy, je - 2-dx, ib + 1, ie - 1 this means that the boundary in question is a "fixed" boundary where the solution is set exactly by the boundary data.
 This is not recommended, except in combination with increased viscosity in a "sponge" layer next to the boundary in order to avoid spurious reflections.

 The radiationrelaxation algorithm is applied when either relaxation time (for "inflow" or "outflow") is non-zero.
-It has been developed and tested in the SPEM model and its successor ROMS [??], which is an s-coordinate model on an Arakawa C-grid.
-Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [?].
-Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [??].
+It has been developed and tested in the SPEM model and its successor ROMS [Barnier et al. 1996, Marchesiello et al. 2001], which is an s-coordinate model on an Arakawa C-grid.
+Although the algorithm has been numerically successful in the CLIPPER Atlantic models, the physics do not work as expected [Tréguier et al. 2001].
+Users are invited to consider open boundary conditions (OBC hereafter) with some scepticism [Durran 2001, Blayo and Debreu 2005].